Medically reviewed by Michele Emery, DNP

-Every year, hundreds of thousands of people deal with cystic acne outbreaks.
-Cystic acne is the most severe type of acne -- a form of acne that involves breakouts of red, infected, inflamed and painful pimples that can develop deep inside your skin.
+Cystic acne is the most severe type of acne — a form of acne that involves breakouts of red, infected, inflamed and painful pimples that can develop deep inside your skin.

-About two in every thousand people experience cystic acne at some point in life.
-Many people with cystic acne find that it’s extremely persistent, with outbreaks of cystic acne sticking around for years at a time even with over-the-counter acne treatments.
+Many people with cystic acne find that it’s persistent, with outbreaks of cystic acne sticking around for years at a time even with over-the-counter acne treatments.

 Luckily, there are several options available for treating and preventing cystic acne.
-In this guide, we’ll look at how tretinoin -- a topical retinoid that’s widely used as an acne treatment -- can help you get control over your cystic acne outbreaks and prevent acne for the long term.
+In this guide, we’ll look at how tretinoin — a topical retinoid that’s widely used as an acne treatment — may help you get control over your cystic acne outbreaks and prevent acne for the long term.

 Tretinoin prevents acne by helping your body get rid of old skin cells, which can become trapped inside hair follicles with oil, at a faster pace.
 This makes it less likely that you’ll develop acne due to sebum (oil) and skin cell buildup.

 Our guide to using tretinoin for acne prevention goes into more detail about the entire biological process behind tretinoin.
-On the whole, regular use of tretinoin keeps your skin fresh and clear, significantly reducing the risk of you developing whiteheads and blackheads on your face.
+On the whole, regular use of tretinoin over time may help keep skin fresh and clear, significantly reducing the risk of developing whiteheads and blackheads on your face.

-Cystic acne is the most severe form of acne.
+Cystic acne is a severe form of acne.
 While regular acne develops when a hair follicle becomes clogged with a mixture of oil and dead skin, cystic acne forms when a clogged hair follicle becomes infected with bacteria.

 When bacteria makes its way inside the follicle, it can cause inflammation.
 Infected pimples can become red, swollen and filled with pus.
-They’re often extremely itchy, and many can be painful if accidentally bumped or brushed up against.
+They may become itchy, irritated and can be painful if accidentally bumped or touched.

-Worse yet, cystic acne can multiply easily.
+Worse yet, cystic acne can spread easily.
 If one infected pimple bursts, the bacteria can easily get stuck under your fingernails or trapped inside other hair follicles, causing a major outbreak elsewhere on your face or body that can affect your skin for months at a time.

-Just like regular pimples, cystic acne is most common in teenagers and people in their early to mid 20s.
-However, it can affect people of all ages, with a growing number of adults dealing with cases of adult-onset cystic acne.
+Just like regular pimples, cystic acne is most common in teenagers and people in their early- to mid-twenties.
+However, it can affect people of all ages, and in adults it’s called adult-onset acne.

 While there aren’t any studies that specifically look at tretinoin as a treatment for cystic acne, tretinoin is widely used and thoroughly studied as a conventional acne treatment.
-It’s also an extremely widely prescribed medication by doctors for treating cases of cystic acne.
+It’s also a widely prescribed medication by doctors for treating cases of cystic acne.

 Because cystic acne is caused by a combination of acne and bacteria, most doctors use two medications as part of a treatment program: a retinoid (such as tretinoin, or in cases of severe or persistent cystic acne, isotretinoin) in conjunction with an antibiotic to help reduce inflammation and kill bacteria.

-Some of the most common antibiotics used in combination with tretinoin to treat cystic acne are tetracycline antibiotics, such as doxycycline, minocycline and lymecycline.
+Some common antibiotics used in combination with tretinoin to treat cystic acne are tetracycline antibiotics like doxycycline, minocycline and tetracycline.
 Some doctors also prescribe topical antibiotics like clindamycin and erythromycin, particularly for young people.

 For most people, antibiotics are prescribed for a short period of time to kill bacteria and clear up cystic acne, while tretinoin is usually prescribed for long-term acne treatment and prevention.

 It’s important to remember that everyone is different, meaning that a cystic acne treatment or prevention protocol you see listed online might not necessarily be the best option for you.
-To learn about the best option for treating your acne, talk to an experienced dermatologist.
+To learn about the best option for treating your acne, talk to an experienced healthcare professional.

 Tretinoin is a topical medication that’s typically sold as a cream, gel or liquid solution.
-To use it, all you need to do is apply it to your face once daily (typically shortly before bedtime) -- there’s no need to worry about oral tablets, capsules or anything else.
+To use it, all you need to do is apply it to your clean, dry face once daily (typically shortly before bedtime) — there’s no need to worry about oral tablets, capsules or anything else.

 Our guide to using tretinoin for acne treatment and prevention covers everything you need to know about using tretinoin to treat acne, including a step-by-step guide to applying tretinoin cream, gel or solution to your face.